caddyserver/website/src/docs/markdown/getting-started.md

 JSON | Caddyfile
 -----|----------
-Full range of Caddy functionality | Most common parts of Caddy functionality Easy to generate | Easy to craft by hand
+Easy to generate | Easy to craft by hand
-Easily programmable | Difficult to automate
+Easily programmable | Awkward to automate
 Extremely expressive | Moderately expressive
-Allows config traversal | Cannot traverse within Caddyfile Partial config changes | Whole config changes only
+Full range of Caddy functionality | Most of Caddy functionality Allows config traversal | Cannot traverse within Caddyfile Partial config changes | Whole config changes only
 Can be exported | Cannot be exported